ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

 This is not an example of implementation that can be used on production.
 It is intentionally kept straightforward.
 The demo example was tested with 16.19 ENU.

 1. Make a clean [Nexus19 Setup](/../wikis/Setup Nexus19) if you haven't done it before.
-1. Import the `n19helper-master/examples/REACT Examples/Demo Example/SIF/objects_withscreen.sif` into the Siebel Tools.
+1. Import the `n19helper-master/examples/REACT Examples/Demo Example/SIF/*` into the Siebel Tools.
-1. Add the `N19 React Account Screen` and View to your application:
+1. Add the `N19 React Account Screen` to your application:
       * Findout your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` into Chrome Developer Tools console.
-      * Use Siebel Tools and add `N19 React Account Screen` under `Application > Screen Menu Item` and under `Page Tab` for your Siebel Application Name
+      * Use Siebel Tools and add `N19 React Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name
+      * Also add `N19 React Account Screen` under `Application > Page Tab` for your Siebel Application Name
+1. Add the `N19 React Account View` to your application
       * Use Siebel Client to add a new record with Name `N19 React Account View` under `Administration - Application > Views`
       * Under `Administration - Application > Views` add any Responsibility to this View
       * Under `Administration - User > Users` – add same Responsibility to your User